OnePlus 3: Specifications

 The OnePlus 3 features a new metal back design, similar to that of an HTC M9 or later, with anodised aluminium and curved edges.
-The device is available in two colors, Graphite (black/gray) and Soft Gold (white/gold, released later in August 2016.)
+The device is available in two colors, Graphite (black/gray) and Soft Gold (white/gold, released later in August 2016).
 Additionally, users can purchase protective covers in Kevlar or black apricot wood, bamboo, rosewood, and sandstone which takes care of the camera hump and evens it with the phone.

 The device is slightly smaller than its predecessor, the OnePlus 2.
-It's 2.5mm thinner, 0.9mm shorter, and 0.2mm narrower, but still has the same screen size, at 5.5 in across diagonally.
+It is 2.5mm thinner, 0.9mm shorter, and 0.2mm narrower, but still has the same screen size, at 5.5 in across diagonally.
 The display is still 1920×1080 px, comparable to that of the previous two models, but the 3 is the first flagship OnePlus to have an optic AMOLED display.
 As is typical for most smartphones, the OnePlus 3 features Corning Gorilla Glass 4 protection.

 The OnePlus 3 in OnePlus' StyleSwap cover.

 The OnePlus 3 is also the first OnePlus phone to ship with only 64 GB of storage available, as all other OnePlus devices have shipped with a 16 GB option also.
 The onboard storage is UFS 2.0, but there is no option for memory expansion via an SD card.
 The OnePlus 3 supports Dual SIM cards, but lacks LTE band 13, which means it will not work with Verizon.
 The OnePlus 3 will also not work with Sprint due to Sprint's use of an IMEI/MEID whitelist which does not include most OnePlus devices.

 For the rear-facing camera, the OnePlus 3 has a 16 MP f/2.0 Sony IMX 298 sensor, with both optical image stabilisation and electronic image stabilisation.
 It is capable of 4K video at 30fps, and 720p slo-mo video at 120fps.
 Further, it includes support for shooting RAW images, allowing greater control of the image to the user.
 The front camera is an 8 MP f/2.0 Sony IMX179 sensor, with 1080p at 30fps video and fixed focus.